-- 4. At the option of a transfer student, degree credit shall be granted for credit courses completed at other institutions with a grade of "D," subject to the following conditions: - a.
-If the student's grade point average from the transferring institution at the time of transfer is at least 2.0, the student shall be considered in good academic standing.
-The letter grades assigned by other institutions to courses for which credit is granted by the community college shall not be recorded nor included in computations of the student's grade point average at the Community College. - b.
-If the student's grade point average at the time of transfer is less than 2.0, then the letter grade of "D" assigned by another institution to each course for which credit is granted by the Community College shall be recorded on the student's transcript and included in computations of the student's grade point average, and the student's academic standing at the Community College shall be determined accordingly. - Notwithstanding the number of degree credits that shall be granted in accordance with the foregoing, the student must complete at least 25 percent of the minimum credit requirements for the degree through coursework at the college awarding the degree. - 6.
-When a student seeks transfer credit for technical specialty courses into the Accreditation Board of Engineering Technology accredited program, such technical specialty credits should be from ABET-accredited programs.
-In the case of a request for transfer credit for technical specialty courses from a non-ABET-accredited program, the college shall provide appropriate means for the validation of the student's competency in the technical specialty course areas.
+- Degree and certificate credit shall be granted for all credit courses that are applicable to the objectives of, or equivalent to the course requirements of, the curriculum in which the transferring student enrolls.
+Credit work that is not applicable or equivalent to curriculum requirements shall be accepted for credit at the discretion of the college.
+Degree and certificate credit shall also be granted on the basis of performance on examinations in accordance with standards and limits approved by the board of trustees. - Degree and certificate credit shall be granted for credit courses completed with a letter grade of "C-minus" or better, or with a grade of "P" (Pass).
+Such credit courses shall be accepted only for credit, and letter grades assigned by other institutions shall not be recorded or included in computations of student grade point averages. - Notwithstanding the number of degree or certificate credits which shall be granted in accordance with the foregoing, the student must complete at least 25% of the minimum credit requirements for the degree or certificate through coursework at the college awarding the degree or certificate. - 4.
+When a student seeks transfer credit for technical or specialty courses into a program that is also accredited by a national or regional specialized accrediting agency, such credits must be from a comparably accredited program.
+In the case of a request for transfer credit for technical or specialty courses from a non-specially accredited program, the college shall provide appropriate means for the validation of the student's competency in the technical specialty course areas.